pal-Alexandra/IMR_HOMEWORK_1/README.md

 # IMR_HOMEWORK_1

-This repository contains my work for the first homework at IMR course.
+This repository contains Pal Alexandra's and Grajdeanu Alexandru Cristian's work for the first homework at IMR course.